Are Gifted Products Taxable for Canadian Creators and Influencers?

 - Whether content was required (and what was agreed)

-- Whether there was a contract or PR brief
+- Whether there was a contract, brief or campaign tag

 - Whether you kept, returned, gifted or sold the item